ABenThabet/bit-n-spire/README.md

   - Sudo apt-get upgrade
   - Reboot

-When accessing the ip address to your Rpi : BOOYA !!!! here is your 3D printing and Scanning dash and should be looking like this :
+When accessing the ip address to your Rpi : BOOYA !!!!
+Your 3D printing and Scanning dashboard should be looking like this :
 <p align="center">
   <img src="http://oi68.tinypic.com/10cln29.jpg"/>
 </p>